spectrocloud/librarium/README.md

 > The data is stored in the file `.docusarus/packs-integration/api_pack_response.json` once all the packs are fetched.
 > The logos are stored in `static/img/packs/`.
 If you remove the `.docusarus` folder, the plugin will fetch the packs
 > again.
 If the pack's data is present, the plugin will skip re-downloading the data.
 If you want to remove the packs
-> data and trigger a new fetch, you > can issue the following command `make clean-packs`.
+> data and trigger a new fetch, you can issue the following command `make clean-packs`.

-Pack descriptions are stored in JSON file maintained by the documentation team.
+Pack descriptions are stored in a JSON file maintained by the documentation team.
 The JSON file is located at [`/static/packs-data/packs_information.json`](./static/packs-data/packs_information.json).
 To add an entry for a new pack, add the following JSON object to the file.